ItsAsbreuk/itsa-gallery/src/gallery-itsaerrorreporter/README.md

 Also error-events during production will be shown to the users.

-By default it listens to both error-events and error-loggings.
-Both can be (un)set.
+By default it listens to:

+* window.onerror
+* broadcasted 'error'-events
+* error-loggings

+All listeners can be (un)set.

-The 'error'-events MUST confirm the following rules:
+The broadcasted 'error'-events <b>must</b> confirm the following rules:

 * Do <b>not fire</b> Y.fire('error') --> because 'error' is a dom-event, the subscriber could fail to catch the event under some circumstances.
 * Always fire through the instance (sub-class of EventTarget) --> for instance: yourModel.fire('error');